This document describes the format of the chemkin-II input files.

 In these equations, the volume is the core-gas model volume divided by the initial volume before compression.
 It should be unity (1) at time = 0.
 The unit of the time t is s [second].
 When this option is specified, the initial temperature (TEMP) and pressure (PRES) should be those before the compression.

 The profile of the volume change specified by the CCVC and CCVF options is shown in the figure to the right.
 CCVC option specifies (ti, Vi) pairs at the switching points of the function forms.
 The time = 0 should be defined so that the V−1 in the first part can be well approximated by a quadratic.
 In the second and third parts, V and V−1 are approximated by straight lines, respectively.
 In the fourth part, V−1 is quadratic.
 After t4, V−1 is approximated by the decay function specified by CCVF.

 |VPNT t V||Volume Point

 Gives the volume V [cm3] at the time t [s].
 The volume profile can be specified by using multiple 'VPNT' options.
 With PRGV extension, the volume between points are given by linear interpolation.
-The volume at time = 0 is always one (1) [cm3].
-Note that the only relative volume is important for volume change problem.
-The time t of this option cannot be 0 or negative.
+When no volume is specified at time = 0, the default volume at time = 0 is one (1) [cm3].
+The time t of this option cannot be negative.